-Need to take the ACT on the next test date but missed both registration deadlines?
-If it's already past the late registration deadline for an ACT test date, you can still take the test by signing up for standby testing.
+Need to take the ACT on the next test date but missed the late registration deadline?
+Luckily, even if it's already past the late registration deadline for an ACT test date, you might still be able to take the test by signing up for standby testing.
 But what exactly is standby testing?
 How do you sign up for it?
 Read on to learn how to request standby testing for the ACT and why you might do it.

 Requesting ACT Standby Testing